Theyre Never Coming Back: Eight Kids Among 12 Dead In US House Fire - UrduPoint

 "Obviously the tragedy happened and we all mourn for it.
 But we can't make judgment on the number of people in the house," said Kenney.

-The Philadelphia Inquirer quoted police as saying that the three-story home had been converted into two apartments.
+The three-story home had been converted into two apartments, according to police quoted in the Philadelphia Inquirer.

 The residential area is just a few blocks' walk from the Philadelphia Museum of Art and the Rodin Museum.